Object-capability model: Advantages of object capabilities

 Computer scientist E. Dean Tribble stated that in smart contracts, identity-based access control did not support well dynamically changing permissions, compared to the object-capability model.
-He analogized the ocap model with giving a valet the key to one's car, without handing over the right to car ownership.
+He analogized the ocap model with giving a valet the key to a car, without giving the right to car ownership.

 The structural properties of object capability systems favor modularity in code design and ensure reliable encapsulation in code implementation.

 These structural properties facilitate the analysis of some security properties of an object-capability program or operating system.
-Some of these in particular, information flow properties can be analyzed at the level of object references and connectivity, independent of any knowledge or analysis of the code that determines the behavior of the objects.
+Some of these, specifically information flow properties, can be analyzed at the level of object references and connectivity, independent of any knowledge or analysis of the code that determines the behavior of the objects.
 As a consequence, these security properties can be established and maintained in the presence of new objects that contain unknown and possibly malicious code.

 These structural properties stem from the two rules governing access to existing objects: